 Why Does Schema Matter?

 The additional clarity provided by schema markup is mutually beneficial to search engines and business owners.
 The goal of every search engine is to provide relevant, helpful, and engaging information to users.
-Along with online visibility (exceptional information means nothing if not found), the same can be said for business owners.
+Along with online visibility (exceptional information means nothing if it isn't found), the same can be said for business owners.

 Let’s use an example: If you are organizing an event, schema means you no longer need to rely on search engines to determine – based solely on the text of a page – that the information on your site is related to an event.
 Instead, you can directly tell the search engines that, yes, this is an event and it should be displayed for relevant event-related searches…pretty please.